alibaba/java-dns-cache-manipulator/docs/developer-guide.md

 }
 ```

-In the [`InetAddressCacheUtilForJava8Minus`](../library/src/main/java/com/alibaba/dcm/internal/InetAddressCacheUtilForJava8Minus.java) class, the read and write to the DNS Cache also consistently adds a synchronized block with addressCache as the lock to ensure thread safety.
+In the [`InetAddressCacheUtilForJava8Minus`](../library/src/main/java/com/alibaba/dcm/internal/InetAddressCacheUtilForJava8Minus.java) class, the read and write to the DNS Cache also consistently adds a synchronized block with `addressCache` field as the lock to ensure thread safety.

-## Need to test different versions of JDK
+## Need test different `JDK` versions

-The implementation of this library uses the non-public API of the JDK, and different JDK implementations will be different, that is, compatible logic is required, and different versions of JDK are tested to ensure functionality.
+The implementation of this library uses the non-public API of the `JDK`, and different `JDK` implementations will be different, that is, compatible logic is required, and different versions of `JDK` are tested to ensure functionality.

 The current tested LTS `JDK` versions 6/8/11/17, other `JDK` versions should work properly.